Alternative Search Engines: Is Someone Eating Google’s Lunch?

 Artificial intelligence is changing how we access information, directions, activity suggestions, and product recommendations.
 AI tools have become an integral part of our digital lives, but do they have the potential to dethrone Google?

-Bernard San Juan, Managing Partner at Truelogic, discusses three popular AI tools that rival Google in providing information, directions, activity suggestions, and product recommendations.
+Bernard San Juan, Managing Partner at Truelogic, discusses popular AI tools that rival Google in providing information.
+For businesses looking to stay ahead of these changes, understanding AI SEO strategies is becoming increasingly important.

 ChatGPT

 Released in November 2022, ChatGPT quickly gained traction, amassing 100 million users in just two months.
-This rapid adoption rate was unprecedented, surpassed only by the launch of Threads.
+This rapid adoption rate was unprecedented.
 However, despite its initial buzz, ChatGPT hasn’t significantly impacted Google’s search volume.

 “Today, ChatGPT has an estimated 200 million active users,” Bernard explains.
 “But it hasn’t really replaced search because it seems like people are augmenting their search behaviors with ChatGPT, not replacing them.”